hiveot/hub/runtime/README-runtime.md

 ## Summary

 The HiveOT runtime provides routing of events and actions between devices, services and consumers using one or multiple transport protocols.
-The runtime contains a digital twin service that consists of a thing directory, event outbox and action inbox.
+The runtime contains a digital twin service that consists of a thing directory, event outbox and action inbox, along with authentication, authorization and transport services.

 The protocol transports pass authenticated messages to the digital twin service which directs events to the outbox for further distribution and actions to the inbox for distribution to the actual Thing.